benbongalon/ros_arduino_bridge/README.md

 Summary: 3 packages finished [1.35s]
 </pre>

-Run the _setup.bash_ file to make the ros_arduino_bridge packages visible from ROS.
+Run the _setup.bash_ file to make the ros_arduino_bridge package visible from ROS.

     $ source install/setup.bash

 The provided Arduino library is called ROSArduinoBridge and is located in the ros\_arduino\_firmware package.
-This sketch is specific to the hardware requirements above but it can also be used with other Arduino-type boards (e.g. Uno) by turning off the base controller as described in the NOTES section at the end of this document.
+This sketch is specific to the hardware requirements above but it can also be used with other Arduino-type boards by turning off the base controller as described in the NOTES section at the end of this document.

 To install the ROSArduinoBridge library, follow these steps: